Vennyhedgie/UI-Remake/README.md

 By default, all the interfaces have the original layout.
 If you want to customize it, it's recommended you **duplicate** the group (by right-clicking).
 That way, you can keep the original as a reference while editing.
 Most elements are grouped logically in a hierarchy.

 Weapon and utility hotbars are shared.
 Same for health and endurance orbs.
 The element that will take the most time customizing will be the profession UI / Skills section, since this one differs from class to class.

+Navigate the hierarchy to find the element or group you wanna move and place it wherever you want it to display.
+Reminder that positions are inherited, so if you move a parent, all children will move with it, keeping their own positions as offsets.

+# Settings

+A settings file is provided to style buffs to look as close to ingame as possible, with pretty stack markers and white duration bars instead of the default neon green.
+This is optional but highly recommended.
+It's only separate for users who may have customized their settings for other packs already.